 Systematic review support: Many people are familiar with MEDLINE/PubMed but don't have experience drafting comprehensive searches or searching other databases recommended for systematic reviews.
-Galter librarians have worked on review teams and are happy to collaborate with you to plan and execute searches for your systematic review.
-Galter librarians have been named as co-authors on Feinberg publications due to their efforts in conducting complex searches for systematic reviews and guidelines.
+Galter librarians have co-authored 60+ systematic and scoping reviews, and are happy to collaborate with you.
 For more information, see our Systematic Review Guide or contact Linda O'Dwyer.

-There is no charge for literature searches performed for currently-affiliated FSM faculty, staff, students, and residents.
+There is currently no charge for literature searches or systematic review support performed for currently-affiliated Feinberg faculty, staff, students, and residents.
 Alumni with in-depth literature or historical research needs may be charged an hourly rate for library services.
-Please fill out the Ask a Librarian form to request details.